-Lenders like banks, credit card companies, and car dealerships use these scores to determine what credit to offer consumers.
+Lenders (like banks, credit card companies, and car dealerships) use these scores to determine what interest rates and credit to offer consumers.
 A credit line like a credit card or small loan could have many scores considered “good,” but something more specific like a mortgage requires a much higher credit score.
 On average, mortgage lenders are looking for a FICO® score that is at least above 640.

 - Excellent: 800 to 850.
-19.9% of applicants have this score and are the most likely to receive the best rates.
+19.9% of applicants have this score and are the most likely to receive the best interest rates on loans.

 - Great: 740 to 799.
 18.2% of applicants have this score and are likely to receive above-average rates from lenders.